Apple’s confirmed a new macOS Big Sur 11.5 update for Mac and the software is currently in testing ahead of an imminent release date.

-With macOS Big Sur 11.1 on the way, some of you might want to start doing some prep work.
+The macOS Big Sur 11.5 release date is close which means you might want to start doing some prep work.

 If you’re getting low on storage, use this time to do some cleanup.
-Go into your Mac’s storage and delete files (things like photos, apps, etc) you no longer need.
-This will help make room for macOS Big Sur 11.1 and it could improve your Mac’s overall performance.
+Go into your Mac’s storage and delete files you no longer need.
+This will help make room for macOS Big Sur 11.5 and it could improve your Mac’s overall performance.

 You should also start backing up the data you store on your Mac.
 Data loss issues are rare, but there’s always a chance something goes wrong during the transition.

-If you haven’t installed macOS Big Sur yet, macOS Big Sur 11.1 could log you out of your apps and services.
-We recommend having your Apple ID/iCloud/third-party app login information handy just in case.
+If you haven’t installed macOS Big Sur yet, macOS Big Sur 11.5 could log you out of your apps and services.
+We recommend having your Apple ID, iCloud information, third-party app login info handy just in case.

-You should get familiar with the changes coming with macOS Big Sur 11.1.
-If you do this ahead of time you won’t get caught off guard.
+You should get familiar with the changes coming with macOS Big Sur 11.5 ahead of its arrival.

-We’ve released a guide that will walk you through the known changes on board the next version of macOS Big Sur.
-It’s a great starting point.
+We’ve released a guide that will walk you through the changes on board the next version of macOS Big Sur.
+It’s a great place to start.

-Installing Apple’s macOS Big Sur 11.1 beta on your Mac might be tempting, especially if you’re dealing with problems, but most people should avoid the beta and wait for the official release.
+Installing the macOS Big Sur 11.5 beta on your Mac might be tempting, especially if you’re dealing with problems, but most people should avoid the beta and wait for the official release.

 The beta will help Apple tackle bugs and performance issues before they become major headaches for millions of Mac users.
 It’s also fun to try out changes before they’re released to the general public.
 That said, beta software can be extremely problematic.

-The macOS Big Sur 11.1 update is causing problems for some testers and you could run into these very same issues if you decide to install it on your computer.
+The macOS Big Sur 11.5 beta is causing problems for some testers and you could run into these very same issues if you decide to install it on your computer.

 If you rely on your device to get through a day of school or work, you’ll want to stay put on whatever version of macOS you’re currently running.

-We’ll see macOS Big Sur 11.1 feedback emerge on sites like YouTube, Twitter, and the MacRumors forums.
-Check those if you’re curious about the software’s performance.
+We’ve seen macOS Big Sur 11.5 feedback emerge on sites like YouTube and Twitter.
+Check those sites if you’re curious about the software’s performance.

 If you’ve owned a Mac and/or an iPhone for awhile you already know this, but for those of you who are new Apple’s ecosystem, here’s your PSA.